open-sauced/docs/docs/job-seekers-guide/categorize-contributions.md

 You can use this feature to help you track the open source contributions that you are most proud of and share your accomplishments with your network.
 All of your highlights will appear on your OpenSauced profile, so sharing your profile is another way to let potential employers see the types of contributions you've made and the highlight you've identified as the most important.

-### Using the Lists feature to add people you interacted with during your contributions
+### Using the Lists Feature to Add People You Interacted with During Your Contributions

 The [Lists feature](../features/lists.md) enables you to categorize, monitor, and analyze different groups of contributors within open source projects.